blacktack2/ClustersSimulation/README.md

 - Better organise log outputs
     + Implement printing to a log file
 - Use typedefs to improve type clarity
+- Add different starting conditions to the simulation

 ### Fixes